 THE NEW SEASON - SPRING 2015

-the 2012 Pesticide Collection Season concluded with over 143,000 pounds of pesticides collected - which is slightly above the annual average of 140,000 pounds.
+The 2013 Pesticide Collection Year concluded with a PROGRAM RECORD of over 162,000 pounds of pesticides collected - well above the annual average of 140,000 pounds.
 That was followed by a RECORD SHATTERING 2014 with over 196,000 pounds collected !!!
 That's Back-to-Back Record-Breaking years totaling almost 360,000 pounds collected in two years.
 The Spring 2015 schedule is going strong also as more HHW Programs request assistance and co-sponsorship, in addition to the requests and schedules for normal pesticide collection events conducted in conjunction with the Cooperative Extension Service.
 You can check our Pesticide Collection Schedule for more details.
 Click on the link for the Pesticide Collection Schedule for up-to-date schedule or contact us or your local Cooperative Extension for information.

 The PDAP continues to promote and educate citizens about pesticide stewardship and protect human health and the environment by reducing the potential for spills and offering cost-free assistance with proper pesticide disposal for all North Carolinians.
 With the continued support, the Pesticide Disposal Assistance Program can continue to protect human health and the environment so that we will all have a safer place to live, and clean water to drink.
 NCDA&CS is proud to have been, and continues to be, a national leader in establishing this highly regarded, ground-breaking, consumer services program for all citizens of North Carolina.
 Contact us for assistance anytime.